-The commonest areas are the shaft and base of the penis for men and for women it is around the labia majora and pubic area.
+Genital warts are lumpy growths of skin caused by certain low-risk strains of the human papillomavirus (HPV).
+They are a contagious STI (sexually transmitted disease) which can cause pain, discomfort, and itching for men and women.
+The commonest areas for genital warts to appear are the shaft and base of the penis for men and for women around the labia majora and pubic area.
 Rarely anal warts can also be present.

-- Anal/genital warts removed by laser and/or surgery from £295
+Vaginal or penile warts removed by laser and/or surgery – price from £500

 If you feel you would like your warts treated quickly, discretely and in one or two sessions with our latest therapies please contact us confidentially on 0207 386 0464.

 Our advisors are experienced in dealing with these conditions and be more than happy to guide you.
 If in doubt see a doctor to confirm whether you have genital warts.
 They are easily treated before they spread.
 All treatments are confidential and done by trained doctors in private medical clinics in London.

 What do genital warts look like?
 How do I know if I have them?